Fire Science: Burning Wood

 Does playing with fire define human beings?

-We have been playing with fire for millions of years, and ironically, in this age of jet fuel and combustion engines, many people seem to know less about basic fire safety and fire science than ever.
-This information is intended to help bring back that sense of familiarity, and introduce some of the best traditional methods for using local biofuels for sustainable heating, cooking, and entertainment.
+We have been playing with fire for millions of years.
+Ironically, in this age of jet fuel and combustion engines, many people seem less familiar with fire than ever.
+This information is intended to help bring back that sense of familiarity.

 Some things most people know about fire: